 6.3 Lepidoptera: diurnal and nocturnal life-styles

 Thus, whilst farmland abandonment is generally reported to be relevant with regard to butterfly declines, moth declines are rarely linked to farmland abandonment.
 This observation makes sense if we consider their contrasting life-histories.
 Butterflies are day-flying ectotherms that need direct sunlight in order to raise their flight muscle temperature to optimal levels, most often well above ambient temperatures.
 By contrast, most moths are nocturnal and endothermic, raising their body temperatures above ambient levels by generating internal heat via muscle activity.
-As such, most butterflies and (ectothermic) day-flying moths occur typically in open, sun-lit habitats, whereas a majority of moths are to a greater or smaller degree linked to forested habitats.
+As such, most butterflies and (ectothermic) day-flying moths occur typically in open, sun-lit habitats, whereas a majority of moths are to a greater or smaller degree linked to wooded habitats.
 For example, even in a largely deforested region (woodland cover <5%) of Flanders, ca. 60% of a total of 499 macro-moth species use shrubs or trees as foodplants (Tom Sierens pers. comm.).
 However, the situation is far from black and white as some butterflies are woodland specialists and many nocturnal moths require more open habitat conditions.
 Still, based on their contrasting thermoregulatory requirements it is clear why – in general – butterflies are perceived to be more susceptible than moths to farmland abandonment, which is typically accompanied by scrub and forest encroachment, shading out formerly sun-lit biotopes (van Swaay et al. 2010).